setaman/vue-ellipse-progress/README.md

 [![forthebadge](https://forthebadge.com/images/badges/made-with-vue.svg)](https://forthebadge.com)
 [![forthebadge](https://forthebadge.com/images/badges/check-it-out.svg)](https://forthebadge.com)

 A Vue.js component to create beautiful and animated circular progress bars, implemented with SVG.
 The purpose of this plugin is to combine the best properties of other available libraries and to add uniqe features, delivered in a simple to use compnent with friendly interface.
+With the available options you can create simple circles very quickly.
+But playing with the combinations of props and with a bit  of imagination you can create really exciting things.

 - [Usage](#usage)
 - [Options](#options)
 - [Compatibility](#compatibility)
 - [Development](#development)

-:grey_exclamation: Live interactive [DEMO here](https://vue-ellipse-progress-demo.netlify.com) :grey_exclamation:
+:grey_exclamation: Take a look at some interesting examples on the [Demo page](https://vue-ellipse-progress-demo.netlify.com) :grey_exclamation:

 <div align="center" style="text-align: center;">
   <img src="https://github.com/setaman/Bilder/blob/master/vue-ellipse-demo.gif" alt="Component demo">